Lukaszpg/pd2-sanctuary-of-exile-launcher/README.md

    **WARNING - The materials tab introduced in season 11 will not work with Plugy!**

 	2a.
 If you already have Plugy installed and played previous versions of this mod, please remove the contents of shared stash and create a new character.
-3. Download the [Latest Release](https://github.com/Lukaszpg/pd2-sanctuary-of-exile-launche/releases/latest) of PD2 Sanctuary of Exile launcher.
+3. Download the [Latest Release](https://github.com/Lukaszpg/pd2-single-player-plus-launcher) of PD2 Single Player+ launcher.
 4. Install the launcher downloaded in step 3 in the `ProjectD2` folder in your Diablo 2 directory.
-4. Run `PD2 Sanctuary of Exile Launcher.exe` as Administrator.
+6. Run `PD2 Single Player+ Launcher.exe` as Administrator.
 7. **IMPORTANT!** Click settings in the launcher in the top left corner and check the `Play with PlugY` checkbox.
 Adjust the path where do you want your single player characters and stash to be stored.
 8. Save the settings.
 Click play button.
 9. Head to Akara and look for an item with Alkor's quest potion graphics.
 If it's there, mod was installed successfully.
 GLHF!

 b) Without PlugY:

 1. Copy your Diablo 2 game with Project Diablo 2 mod installed to a new directory.
-2. Download the [Latest Release](https://github.com/Lukaszpg/pd2-sanctuary-of-exile-launche/releases/latest) of PD2 Sanctuary of Exile launcher.
+2. Download the [Latest Release](https://github.com/Lukaszpg/pd2-single-player-plus-launcher) of PD2 Single Player+ launcher.
 3. Install the launcher downloaded in step 3 in the `ProjectD2` folder in your Diablo 2 game directory.
-4. Run `PD2 Sanctuary of Exile Launcher.exe` as Administrator.
+4. Run `PD2 Single Player+ Launcher.exe` as Administrator.
 5. Adjust the path where do you want your single player characters and stash to be stored.
 6. Save the settings.
 Click play button.
 7. Head to Akara and look for an item with Alkor's quest potion graphics.
 If it's there, mod was installed successfully.
 GLHF!